 We fit the small extrusion apparatus in to the Tensometer and record extrusion load vs ram travel curves for each of the dies using the laptop.
 Always ensure that the Tensometer is being operated to apply tension to the cage by turning the handle clockwise, and that the extrusion is occurring freely.
 Soap shavings are used as a lubricant.
-Extrapolate the main part of the extrusion graph to zero billet length and measure the load P (using Excel's Trendline and the displayed equation will be very helpful).
-Plot the corresponding pressure, p, against lnR and use this graph to evaluate the dimensionless constants $\alpha$ and $\beta$ .
-Tabulate P, p, R and ln R for reference.
+Extrapolate the main part of the extrusion graph to zero billet length and measure the load P (e.g. using Excel's Trendline and the displayed equation).
+Plot the corresponding pressure, P, against InR and use this graph to evaluate the dimensionless constants α and β .
+Tabulate P, R and In R for reference.